Can You Sell a House During Foreclosure?

 Understand your rights and explore these options to prevent foreclosure:

-• Foreclosure Prevention Strategies in Tennessee: Look into state programs designed to help struggling homeowners.
+- Foreclosure Prevention Strategies in Tennessee: Look into state programs to help struggling homeowners.

-• Rights of Homeowners in Foreclosure Tennessee: Know the legal protections available to delay or stop foreclosure.
+- Rights of Homeowners in Foreclosure Tennessee: Know the legal protections to delay or stop foreclosure.

-• Loan Modification in Tennessee: Change your loan terms to make them easier to handle, like lowering interest rates or extending repayment time.
+- Loan Modification in Tennessee: You can modify your loan terms to make them easier to manage, such as lowering interest rates or extending repayment time.

 Is Refinancing a Viable Option?